Radiation Safety UPPS No. 04.05.07

 04.02 The ordering department must submit orders for radioactive materials to the university RSO prior to order placement.
 The ordering department must coordinate with the university RSO to identify the radioactive material delivery area.

-04.03 When shipments of radioactive materials are received, the unopened package will be delivered to the proper authorized user.
-Upon receipt of the radioactive materials, the university RSO will inventory the shipment to determine the type of radioisotope, chemical form of the radioisotope, and quantity in µCi or mCi.
+*04.03 When shipments of radioactive materials are received, Materials Management shall notify the university RSO.
+The university RSO will perform the receipt survey and inventory the shipment to determine the type of radioisotope, chemical form of the radioisotope, and quantity in µCi or mCi.
+The university RSO will deliver the radioactive materials package to the proper authorized user.

 04.05 Because of federal and state regulations regarding radioactive materials procurement, ordering departments must make all such purchases via purchase order.
 Use of procurement cards (P-cards) to purchase radioactive materials is strictly prohibited.